Are you a partner in a project with KDL? This set of Frequently Asked Questions might be useful to improve our collaboration.

 What technologies does KDL support?

 We host a variety of projects based around different technologies, Java web projects, TEI projects, and Python/Django projects.
-Since 2015, we have been standardising our core technology stack and most of the recent and new projects are built with Python/Django, Foundation for UI/UX, and Vue.js for certain frontend functionality.
+Since before its official establishment in 2015, we have been standardising our core technology stack and most of the recent and new projects are built with Python/Django, Foundation/Bootstrap for UI/UX, and Vue.js for certain frontend functionality.
 We are open to use other technologies as needed to fulfil project requirements; however, if we need to deviate from the core technical stack mentioned above, implications for sustainability should be assessed accordingly.

 What kind of infrastructure does KDL use?

 We have our own VMWare based infrastructure for hosting projects, but that may change in the future.
 Each project has at most 3 instances, dev (for development), staging and live.
-We use Vagrant for local development.
+Each project has by default 3 instances, dev (for development), staging and live.
+We currently use Docker for local development and deployment.

 We use mostly GitHub for source control, but we also have some projects in Gitlab, when we need more control over the CI pipeline or for private repositories.
 For continuous integration we use both Travis and Gitlab CI.
 The projects are deployed manually using a Fabric script.